 INSTRUCTIONS

-(1) The same effective date applies to reserves of each category reported and to related future net revenue.
-References to a change in an item of information, such as changes in production or a change in reserves, mean changes in respect of that item during the twelve months ended on the effective date.
+(1) The same effective date applies to reserves and resources of each category reported and to related future net revenue.
+References to a change in an item of information, such as changes in production or a change in reserves and resources, mean changes in respect of that item during the twelve months ended on the effective date.

-(2) The preparation date, in respect of written disclosure, means the most recent date to which information relating to the period ending on the effective date was considered in the preparation of the disclosure.
-The preparation date is a date subsequent to the effective date because it takes time after the end of the effective date to assemble the information for that completed period that is needed to prepare the required disclosure as at the end of the effective date.

-(3) Because of the interrelationship between certain of the reporting entity's reserves data and other information referred to in this Form A and certain of the information included in its financial statements, the reporting entity should ensure that its financial auditor and its qualified reserves evaluators are kept appraised of relevant events and transactions, and should facilitate communication between them.
+(2) Because of the interrelationship between certain of the reporting entity's reserves and resource data and other information referred to in this Form 1 and certain of the information included in its financial statements, the reporting entity should ensure that its financial auditor and its qualified reserves evaluators are kept appraised of relevant events and transactions, and should facilitate communication between them.

-(4) If the reporting entity provides information as at a date more recent than the effective date, in addition to the information required as at the effective date, also disclose the date as at which that additional information is provided.
+(3) If the reporting entity provides information as at a date more recent than the effective date, in addition to the information required as at the effective date, also disclose the date as at which that additional information is provided.
 The provision of such additional information does not relieve the reporting entity of the obligation to provide information as at the effective date.